Urban area: Mexico

+Downtown Mexico City as seen from the street.

 Mexico is one of many countries where the urbanization rate is at least 80%.
 Mexico City, its capital, is the largest urban area in the country.

 United States

 In the United States, the Census Bureau defines urban areas and delineates urban area boundaries after each census.
 The Bureau defines an urban area as "a statistical geographic entity consisting of a densely settled core created from census blocks and contiguous qualifying territory that together have at least 2,000 housing units or 5,000 persons."
 There were 2,646 urban areas identified by the Census Bureau for 2020.
 511 of these had a population of 50,000 or more.

 For the 2000 and 2010 censuses, the Census Bureau differentiated between two kinds of urban areas: urbanized areas and urban clusters.
 The term urbanized area denoted an urban area of 50,000 or more people.
 Urban areas under 50,000 people were called urban clusters.
 Urbanized areas were first delineated in the United States in the 1950 census, while urban clusters were added in the 2000 census.
 The distinction between urbanized areas and urban clusters was removed for the 2020 census.

 Urban areas consist of a densely-settled urban core, plus surrounding developed areas that meet certain density criteria.
 Since urban areas are composed of census blocks and not cities, counties, or county-equivalents, urban area boundaries may consist of partial areas of these political units.
 Urban areas are distinguished from rural areas: any area not part of an urban area is considered to be rural by the Census Bureau.

+The downtown skyline of Dallas Texas.